PrincipledLiberal/liberalist/content/03-reference/01-detailed-principles.md

     - Liberalists just call these "rights", they are not subject to being voted away by a majority
 - Group rights
     - This type of right is considered a contradiction in terms, groups can not have rights.
-      Individuals may voluntarily join groups for access to privileges granted by that group, but no group may force an individual to remain part of that group.
+      Individuals may voluntarily join groups,
+      but no group may force an individual to remain part of that group.
 - Natural rights
     - Rights are not determined by human laws, they are universal and inalienable.